-Eye and face protection Chemical goggles.
-Full face shield may be required for supplementary but never for primary protection of eyes.
-Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
-A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
+Skin protection lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
-Skin protection See Hand protection below Hands/feet protection Wear chemical protective gloves, e.g. PVC.
+See Hand protection below Jan protection · Hands/feet protection Wear chemical protective gloves, e.g. PVC.
 Wear safety footwear or safety gumboots, e.g. Rubber When handling corrosive liquids, wear trousers or overalls outside of boots, to avoid spills entering boots.
 NOTE: The material may produce skin sensitisation in predisposed individuals.
 Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
 Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.
 The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Body protection See Other protection below Other protection Overalls.
 PVC Apron.
 PVC protective suit may be required if exposure severe.
 Eyewash unit.
 Ensure there is ready access to a safety shower.
 Thermal hazards Not Available